laforge49/PAUtil/README.md

 PActor Utilities

-Note: PAMailbox is the implementation of PActor, so you nned it to use PAMailbox.
+Note: PAMailbox is the implementation of PActor, so you need it to use PAMailbox.